-Noovie ARcade.
-Starting in 2018, movie audiences nationwide can play big screen interactive AR games on their mobile phones by using Noovie ARcade, the revolutionary new companion app for the Noovie pre-show.
-During 2018, Noovie ARcade games included Cinevaders, Emoji Escape, The Horror Experience, Ralph Breaks the Internet (our first studio collaboration) and Hollywood Highway.
-Noovie ARcade games and other Noovie AR experiences can be sponsored by advertisers or customized by brands to create unique and engaging experiences for movie audiences.
+Noovie Arcade.
+Starting in 2018, movie audiences nationwide can play big screen interactive augmented reality ("AR") games on their mobile phones by using Noovie Arcade, the revolutionary companion app for the Noovie pre-show.
+Noovie Arcade games and AR experiences have included the Ball Park® Brand Hot Dog Derby (our first-ever branded game), movie studio collaborations including Ralph Breaks the Internet and It: Chapter Two, Escape from Waddleville®, Cinevaders®, Emoji Escape, The Horror Experience and Hollywood Highway.
+Noovie Arcade games can be sponsored by advertisers or customized by brands to create unique and engaging experiences for movie audiences.

 Name That Movie.
-During 2017, we entered into a licensing agreement authorizing the production of Name That Movie trivia segments for our Noovie pre-show, social media channels and future digital properties in order to further entertain and engage moviegoers.
-We also offer the opportunity for our advertising customers to sponsor the Name That Movie segments and incorporate advertising into the game.
+During 2017, we entered into a licensing agreement authorizing the production of Name That Movie trivia segments for our Noovie pre-show, social media channels and digital properties in order to further entertain and engage moviegoers.
+We also offer the opportunity for our advertising clients to sponsor the Name That Movie segments and incorporate advertising into the game.
+In 2019, we developed and released Name That Movie iOS and Android mobile apps.